 Alderson’s new role is unclear and is possibly still being worked out.
 It is also unclear how it will affect current GM Brodie Van Wagenen.

-Andy clearly had terrific sources for this piece, who also clearly knew exactly what Cohen is thinking.
+Andy clearly had terrific sources for this piece, who also clearly knew precisely what Cohen was thinking.
 I especially liked the part about how Alderson's role was unclear and is possibly still being worked out.
-I wonder if there is a chance that Alderson is being hired to run the valet parking at Citi Field.
-He might also be selling hot dogs during the game, but that part is still being worked out.
+I wonder if there is a chance that Alderson is being hired to run the valet parking at Citi Field?
+He might also sell hot dogs during the game, but that part is still being worked out.

 Meanwhile, on AMNY.com, Joe Pantorno cites a source saying that Cohen would "clean house."
 Sandy Alderson would come on as an advisor, and an unnamed source speculated on the possibility of Brian Cashman being lured away from the Yankees to be the new GM.
 Honestly, I don't know who the source is for that one, but I can't come up with one vaguely logical reason for Cashman to ditch the Yankees for the Mets.

-As for Alderson returning, I'm honestly not too sure how I feel about that.
-It's hard to evaluate Alderson's time at the wheel as GM here in New York, given the severe financial constraints he was operating under.
+As for Alderson returning, I'm not sure how I feel about that.
+Given the severe financial constraints he was operating under, it's hard to evaluate Alderson's time at the wheel as GM here in New York.
 Still, it could work out under a less penurious owner.
 One thing that I worry about is some sort of convoluted power structure being put in place.
 Any organization is better off with a clear chain of command and empowered leadership.
 A confusing front office structure is more of a Wilpon thing than what I envision happening under Cohen.
 We'll see how this all plays out.

 Okay, that's it for me today.
 Please stay safe, be well and take care.